aws-samples/amazon-cognito-example-for-external-idp/README.md

 - **local.ts**: this can be used to launch the app locally as a regular express.js app.

-- **services/amazonCognitoGroupsMiddleware.ts**: this is an example that both
+- **services/authorizationMiddleware.ts**: this is an example express.js middleware that does the following:
   1. Adds type information to the request for simple autocompletion of available request information passed from Amazon API Gateway to the lambda function

-  2. A convenient / syntactic sugar that makes the claims and Amazon Cognito User Pool group available on the request object. e.g. `req.groups.has("admin-role")` will return true if the user is authenticated and is a member of group "admin-role" and `const email = req.claims ? req.claims.email : null;` will store the email if the user is logged in and has an email claim in the JWT
+  2. A convenient / syntactic sugar that makes the claims and Amazon Cognito User Pool group available on the request object. e.g. `req.groups.has("admin-role")` will return true if the user is authenticated and is a member of group "admin-role" and `const email = req.claims ? req.claims.email : null;` will get the user's email if the user is logged in and has an email claim in the JWT

 ### /lambda/pretokengeneration

 This is an [Amazon Cognito User Pools Trigger](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools-working-with-aws-lambda-triggers.html) that allows to add/remove claims from the [JWT ID token](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-tokens-with-identity-providers.html#amazon-cognito-user-pools-using-the-id-token) before giving it to the user.

-It is using a trigger named [Pre Token Generation](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-pre-token-generation.html)
+It is using a trigger named [Pre Token Generation](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-pre-token-generation.html).
-It allows to do the following
+It allows to do the following:

 1. Add or remove claims (claims are user built in or custom attributes, e.g. `email` or `custom:customAttributeName`)
 2. Create or remove Groups (a special claim under the name `cognito:groups`)